-Discussion Board (DB) (10% of Final Grade)
+Discussion Board (DB)

 A student posts an answer to a weekly discussion topic in Discussion Board.
-The student also posts a response to two other students' posts by the end of each module related to computerbased prototyping tools used for visualization and communication to support project requirements ensuring user-centric design is applied.
+The student also posts a response to two other students' posts by the end of each module related to software test optimization, automation, and risk-based testing.
 Comments and questions should be clear and thoughtful, with correct grammar, spelling, and punctuation.
-The instructor grades the quality of your discussion postings on both content and response.
+The instructor will grade the quality of your discussion postings on both content and response.

-Although the tone of your DB postings can be informal, your instructor expects the content to be on a professional level.
+Although the tone of your DB postings can be informal, your instructor will expect the content to be on a professional level.
 Your comments and questions for discussion should be clear and thoughtful, with correct grammar, spelling, and punctuation.
 As with written assignments, the quality of your discussion postings will be graded on both content and presentation.